RolinV/SOC-Investigations/README.md

 ### Malware Investigation
 Investigation of a malicious file detected on an endpoint including hash reputation checks and threat intelligence analysis.

+### Advanced Phishing Email Analysis
+A methodology-focused article explaining how to identify phishing emails professionally beyond basic URL and attachment checks.

 ---

 ## Tools & Technologies